sovereign/sovereign/roles/webmail/DESIGN.md

 ## Approach

 The Roundcube package is used for this role.
 It's provided in backports on Debian and included in Xenial.
-Plugins are used for optional two-factor authentication for additional security and for CardDAV support.
+Plugins are used for configuring [sieve filters](http://sieve.info/), optional two-factor authentication for additional security, and CardDAV support.

 Roundcube uses a database.
 Multiple backends are supported including postgres.
 Postgres is used by sovereign.
 Configuration is handled using `debconf` to anticipate package updates.